featbit/featbit-docs-practice/pages/original-articles/microsoft-feature-management-custom-feature-provider.md

 }
 ```

-You need to find a way to convert the above configuration to Microsoft.FeatureManagement's configuration format:
+Below is a Microsoft.FeatureManagement's configuration format:

 ```json
 "featureflagname": {